Jeyanthi-M/1-bit-Magnitude-Comparator/README.md

-# 1-bit-Magnitude-Comparator
+# 1-bit-Magnitude Comparator
-This repository presents the Design and Implementation of 1-bit Magnitude Comparator using Synopsis Custom Design Compiler on 28nm CMOS Technology .
+This repository presents the Design and Implementation of 1-bit Magnitude Comparator using Synopsis Custom Design Compiler on 28nm CMOS Technology.

 # Implementation of CMOS based 1-bit Magnitude Comparator